ecmwf/metview-python/docs/grib.rst

    :type fs: :class:`Fieldset`
    :rtype: :class:`Fieldset`

-   The grid cell area is returned in m2 units.
+   The grid cell area is returned in m\ :sup:`2` units.
 This function only works for regular latitude-longitude grids and Gaussian grids.

 .. py:function:: indexes(fs, values)